vispo/TwoStateButton/README.md

  ## Usage
  The CSS for this element must
- set the width and height of the button, and should set cursor to pointer.
+ set the width and height of the button, if you use an upImage and downImage; set the CSS cursor property
+ to pointer, in any case.
+ Text buttons, ie,
+ <div class="TwoStateButton" role="button" aira-label="Sound" tabindex="0">Play</div>
+ where the button displays text
+ ("Play", in the above)
+ are supported
+ as well as graphic buttons.
- The HTML element for the button must have a unique ID.
-Do not make a call to TwoStateButton before the button's HTML element exists.
+ The HTML element for the button must
+ have a unique ID.
+Do not call
+ TwoStateButton before
+ the button's HTML element exists.

  TwoStateButton has 6 parameters: